The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 These don’t replace a clinical evaluation.
 They’re useful for understanding probabilistic risk, not for generating a retirement planning number on their own.

-Living to 100 and the Blue Zones True Vitality Test are the most thorough general-use tools, because they ask detailed questions about health history, lifestyle, and family background.
-The Wharton calculator (Blueprint Income) is the most statistically rigorous in how it handles uncertainty: it produces a probability range rather than a single estimate.
+Living to 100 and the Blue Zones True Vitality Test are the most thorough general-use tools because they ask the most questions about your medical profile, lifestyle, and family genetics.
+The Wharton calculator (Blueprint Income) is the most statistically rigorous in how it handles uncertainty: it produces a probability range rather than one number.
 For most people, Living to 100 is the best place to start.
-It asks the most questions, draws on the most rigorous longevity research, and gives you a detailed breakdown of what’s actually driving your estimate, not just a number.
+It covers the most ground, draws on rigorous longevity research, and gives you a complete picture of what’s influencing your estimate.

 Most retirement calculators use a single life expectancy assumption: often the SSA median for your age and gender.
 Knowing what that assumption is, and whether it reflects your actual situation, matters more than most people realize.
 The Boldin Planner lets you set your own goal age and model different longevity scenarios side by side, so you can see what changes if you live to 85 versus 95.

-Running a Monte Carlo simulation against those scenarios turns a single projection into a probability, which shows how your plan holds up when things don’t go to plan.
+Running a Monte Carlo simulation against those scenarios turns your projection into a range of outcomes weighted by likelihood, which shows how your plan holds up when things don’t go to plan.

-Build a plan around a conservative life expectancy (say, 85) and an extended one at 95 or 100.
-The gap between those two plans tells you how much flexibility you have and where the real risk sits.
+Building just one plan around one projected age can hide the real risk.
+A more useful approach is to build a plan around a conservative life expectancy — say, 85 — and an extended one at 95 or 100.
+The gap between those two plans tells you how much flexibility you have and where the pressure sits: for example, whether late-life healthcare spending or long-term care is likely to be the breaking point.

-The most direct way to reduce longevity risk is income that can’t run out.
-Social Security does that: because the benefit lasts as long as you do, delaying your claim to maximize the monthly amount is worth modeling carefully.
-Lifetime annuities can serve the same function if a guaranteed income floor is part of your plan.
+Income that can’t run out is the clearest answer to longevity risk.
+Social Security works that way: because the benefit lasts as long as you do, delaying your claim to maximize the monthly amount is worth modeling carefully.
+Lifetime annuities can serve the same function if a guaranteed income floor fits your plan.
 It’s also worth factoring in healthcare costs, which rise meaningfully in later retirement phases and are one of the more common reasons people find themselves running short.

 Life expectancy calculators ask questions about your age, health habits, and family history, and run your answers against mortality data from large studies.
-They map your profile to similar profiles and provide a probability spread of likely lifespans weighted by how your particular combination of factors has played out historically.
+They map your profile to similar profiles and return a probability range of likely lifespans, weighted by how your particular combination of factors has played out historically.

 The most accurate life expectancy calculators for general use are Living to 100, Blue Zones True Vitality Test, and Blueprint Income from Wharton.
 Living to 100 draws on the New England Centenarian Study; the Wharton tool uses NIH-AARP statistical data.
-Tools that ask more about health history, lifestyle, and family background can produce more individualized estimates.
+Tools that incorporate more questions about your medical background, day-to-day habits, and family history tend to produce more individualized estimates.

 Most retirement plans use a default life expectancy assumption, often the SSA median for your age.
 If you’re likely to live longer than average because of your family history or health, that assumption can leave a meaningful gap in your plan.
-Using a life expectancy calculator that accounts for your personal details gives you a more defensible baseline to plan from.
+Using a life expectancy calculator that accounts for your personal details gives you a more accurate starting point.

 Take financial wellness into your own hands and do it yourself retirement planning: easy, comprehensive, reliable.